 It offers better technical education and training by developing a curriculum adapted to the labor market and strengthened, including soft and entrepreneurial skills.

 The program works with private professional training centers accredited by the National Technological Institute (INATEC).
 Training and qualification courses are offered in areas such as welding, dressmaking, beekeeping, residential maintenance, refrigeration, renewable energy, automotive mechanics, and construction.

 In partnership with public and private universities, the program designed 12 courses to strengthen entrepreneurial skills.
 These courses are grouped into four areas: behavioral development, business innovation management; business creation and administration; and strategic growth management.

 Additionally, the program reinforces the methodological capacity of the National Technological Institute (INATEC) by training 250 instructors (using the CANVAS methodology and soft skills) and the adaptation of two learning environments designed to bring young people closer to the practical experience of a job.
 These learning environments will be built in technology centers for vocational training.

-Strengthen the employability of vulnerable young people from urban and rural areas, through the development of skills relevant to the demands of the labour market.
+Increase the employability of 6 990 young Nicaraguans from urban and rural areas, through the development of soft and entrepreneurial skills relevant to the demands of the labor market.